brentlintner/linus/TRACKER.md

     * Prompt should have flow to where the LLM _will_ start writing and responding
     * Current "wait before coding" is too good (waits even when it finishes a file and needs to write another?)
     * "If you make a mistake that breaks the current codebase, correct it by sending a new version of the file."

-* Polishing
-    * Print separate consistency now that you changed end logs earlier
-    * Add back the request/response token logging separate
-    * Parts don't have a newline at the end if we strip the last line?
-    * Even quicker streaming (look for \n\n, and leave right side of it for next prompt)
-    * Always add a trailing newline to files only if the existing one does, else always remove it
-    * Finish linting
-    * Eventually, -o to set initially open files (now defaults to -f), -f will just limit the files to the project
-    * Add unicode > OR Remove '> ' from the prompt? (clean copy/paste)

 * Tests
     * First system test: Need no color + quiet + test for testing